MatrixAI/Polykey-Docs/docs/reference/polykey-cli/commands/secrets.md

 2. Run a command with the specified variables, or export them in the current working environment

+:::note Note

-:::note Separate the environment variables from the command by passing in a `--`
+Separate the environment variables from the command by passing in a `--`

 :::

 Usage: